Why are you doing this?

 Do you know Robert?

-My name is Robert Reffkin and I currently work for a Wall Street Firm.
 When I was in high school, I founded the disc jockey company Rude Boy Productions and started Care Packages for the Homeless.
-After graduating from high school I attended Columbia University.
-Prior to my current position, I was employed as a Business Analyst at McKinsey & Company, where I also led the firms community outreach program, McKinsey Cares.
-After receiving an M.B.A. from Columbia Business School, I became an Associate in the Mergers & Acquisitions group at Lazard Frères where I founded the firms Sponsors for Educational Opportunity professional internship program for underrepresented minorities.
-From 2005-2006, I was a White House Fellow serving as a special assistant to the Secretary of the Treasury.
+After graduating from high school I attended Columbia University After receiving an M.B.A. from Columbia Business School, I became an Associate in the Mergers & Acquisitions group at Lazard Frères where I founded the firms Sponsors for Educational Opportunity professional internship program for underrepresented minorities.
 As an alumnus, I have held numerous teaching, leadership and board-level positions with the A Better Chance program, the National Foundation for Teaching Entrepreneurship, Sponsors for Educational Opportunity and Summer Search.

 Organizations that Supported Me When I Was a Teenager